2011 San Diego Padres season

 The 2011 San Diego Padres season was the 43rd season in franchise history.
+The Padres finish the season at 71–91 and missed the playoffs for the 5th straight season.

-2010–2011 Offseason
+2010–2011 offseason

 Adrián González would have been in the last year of his contract in 2011, but the Padres were not going to meet González's open market value especially with Jeff Moorad's purchase of the Padres from John Moores not completing until around 2013.
 On December 6, 2010, González was traded to the Boston Red Sox for a package of right-handed pitcher Casey Kelly, first baseman Anthony Rizzo, outfielder Reymond Fuentes, and a player to be named later, later determined to be Eric Patterson.

 The Padres also acquired outfielder Cameron Maybin from the Florida Marlins for relievers Ryan Webb and Edward Mujica.